Donald Trump’s Kim summit yo-yo

 In the immediate aftermath of that meeting Trump appeared to reverse course, so that it now looks as if the Singapore summit is now back on again.

-There could not be better demonstration that it is the Koreans North and South who are in the driving seat than that.
+There could not be a better demonstration that it is the Koreans North and South who are in the driving seat than that.

 In summary, this bizarre episode illustrates again Donald Trump’s strange mix of strengths and weaknesses as he tries to manage the US’s foreign policy.